News

 In this seminar, students will learn to read, present, discuss, and synthesize research papers in privacy-preserving machine learning, optimization, and machine unlearning.
 The seminar consists of three phases:

-At the beginning of the semester, several short lectures will introduce the foundations of differential privacy and optimization needed for the seminar.
+At the beginning of the seminar, a small number of lectures will introduce the key concepts in differential privacy and optimization needed for the seminar.

-2. Independent reading phase (late July – August)
+2. Independent reading phase (mid July – late August)

 Students will work independently on their assigned topics, read and review research papers, and prepare their presentations and seminar papers.
 A short paper review will be due during this phase.

-3. Block seminar with student presentations (early September)
+3. Block seminar with student presentations (August 31-September 2)

 Student presentations will be grouped into a block seminar held over 1–3 days in person.